13 Healthcare IT Trends to Watch in 2023

 Development of an application that improves communication and reduces healthcare costs in the US and the entire world.
 Implementation of legacy technologies to create a HIPAA-compliant app.

-Implementation of WebRTC, TSL, TDL and Role-based Authorization technologies allowed us to comply with all HIPAA regulations and create multi-peer video connections for video conferences.
+Implementing WebRTC, TSL, TDL and Role-based Authorization technologies allowed us to comply with all HIPAA regulations and create multi-peer video conference connections.

 - Whiteboard functions